outmoded/hapijs.com/lib/tutorials/en_US/validation.md

 });
 ```

 This makes sure that the `limit` query parameter is always an integer between 1 and 100, and if unspecified defaults to 10.
-However, if we make a request to `/posts?limit=15&offset=15` we get another HTTP `400` response and error.
+However, if you make a request to `/posts?limit=15&offset=15` you get another HTTP `400` response and error.

-We got an error because the `offset` parameter is not allowed.
-That's because we didn't provide a validator for it, but we did provide one for the `limit` parameter.
+You get an error because the `offset` parameter is not allowed.
+That's because you didn't provide a validator for it, but you did provide one for the `limit` parameter.

 ### <a name="payloadparams" /> Payload parameters